gist du jour :

 selected Ploughshares' Emerging Writer for Nonfiction

-new work forthcoming in Black Warrior Review, Ploughshares, Kenyon Review Online, Southern Humanities Review, and The Carolina Quarterly
+new and forthcoming work in Black Warrior Review, Ploughshares, Kenyon Review Online, Southern Humanities Review, and The Carolina Quarterly

 recent essay in Crazyhorse